artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

     * Test the seven-segment display peripheral.

-      Write segment pattern:
+      Write the segment pattern:

       ```bash
       devmem 0x00100000 32 0x77
       ```

-      Expected result: The display should show the character `A`.
+      Expected result: the seven-segment display should show the character `A`.

     * Exit the UART terminal.